joshuagryphon/plastid/README.rst

 .. code-block:: shell

    # build & run the Docker image from within the project folder
-   $ docker build -t plastid .
+   $ docker build --pull -t plastid .
-   $ docker run -it plastid
+   $ docker run -it --rm plastid

    # inside the container, run the tests over all default configurations
    root@plastid $ tox